 Johnson of the NTEA noted, "Fiberglass does not lend itself to one-of-a-kind custom bodies.
 Since fiberglass bodies require a mold, they tend to be much more common in higher-volume applications."

-Paul of BrandFX would also recommend that, when attaching accessory items, such as ladder racks, air compressors, welds, etc., that bolts be augmented with backing plates and/or fendor washers in order to spead the direct load out over the laminate.
+Paul of BrandFX would also recommend that, when attaching accessory items, such as ladder racks, air compressors, welds, etc., bolts be augmented with backing plates and/or fender washers in order to spread the direct load out over the laminate.
 "Pinpoint load of the composite material would be an incorrect method of attaching an accessory, which may result in damage," he said.